wjlei1990/ComputationalGeophysicsWorkshop/How_to_run_specfem3d_globe.md

 mpiexec -n 4 ./bin/xmeshfem3D
 ```
-Name this file as "job_mesh.bash" and place it at the specfem3d_globe home directory.
+Name this file as `job_mesh.bash` and place it at the specfem3d_globe home directory.

-Using `sbatch job_mesh.bash` to submit the job.
+Using `sbatch job_mesh.bash` to submit the job and use `squeue` to check you job status.
+After job finished, check out in `OUTPUT_FILES` and `DATABASES_MPI` to see what has been generated.

 #### 6. Launch the simulation.
 We are going to use the excutable: `bin/xspecfem3D`.
 The number of processors you are going to use is the same as the mesher.
 Then you are going to write a job submission script to submit the job to the queue.